-On Sunday, November 7, 1937, a horrible plane crash in Shenango Township took the lives of two of Lawrence County’s youngest aviation enthusiasts.
+On Sunday, November 7, 1937, a horrible plane crash in Shenango Township took the lives of two of the youngest aviation enthusiasts in Lawrence County, Pennsylvania.
 Those two men were twenty-six-year-old Daniel Burick of Chewton and twenty-one-year-old Alex Sroczynski of Shenango Township.
+The two young men had grown up during the Golden Age of Aviation and became swept up in the pursuit of flying.

-Alex Sroczynski was the son of Pete and Katie Sroczynski, who had emigrated from Poland, were married in about 1911, and eventually made their home on Route 65/Butler Road in Shenango Township.
+Alex Sroczynski was the son of Pete and Katie Sroczynski, who had emigrated from Poland, were married in about 1911, and eventually made their home on Route 65 (Ellwood Rd) in Shenango Township.
 Alex, one of two siblings, was born (possibly in Allegheny County) on March 7, 1916.
 He graduated from Shenango High School in 1935 and was a qualified – albeit inexperienced – pilot.

 Apparently their love of aviation brought them together and on Sunday, November 7, 1937, the two friends planned to rent a plane for an afternoon of flying.
 Alex made his way to the Burick home on Reserve Square in Chewton.
 From there they borrowed the car of Daniel’s brother Joseph and made their way to Bernard Airport in nearby Youngstown, Ohio.
 They rented a small monoplane from Harold H. Hinkle, an accomplished aviator and manager of the airport.
 Alex piloted the lightweight plane and they took off at about 3:10pm bound for New Castle.

 They overflew New Castle and did a little stunt flying along the way.
 They then proceeded southeast towards Castlewood, where Daniel’s brother Steven had a farm on Hollow Road.
 They circled over the small community of Castlewood, just west of the intersection of Route 65 (Ellwood Road) and Route 388 in Shenango Township.
 Alex was apparently doing some stunts at low altitude, about 500 feet, when the engine sputtered out.
-The plane quickly banked towards the ground and plunged nose first into an orchard on the property of Mrs. L. T. Sochia.
+The plane quickly banked towards the ground and plunged nose first into an orchard on the property of Leo and Florence Sochia.

 An eyewitness account appeared in a New Castle News article the next day and read in part, “…the pilot had been stunting, and had just completed two complete loops, and apparently was going up for a third loop, when the engine started missing, and went into a sideslip, from which the pilot was unable to recover it, and it glided sideways, crashing into the hillside in back of the Sochia home, hitting a small apple tree and plunging its nose into the ground.”